 - Types of cards: When sending money to a debit card, find out what type of card is accepted (e.g. Visa or another brand).
 Not all transfer services will work with all types of cards.

 - Bank allowances: Not all banks allow the transfer of funds to their customers’ debit cards.
 In these situations, expedited transfers to the bank account may still be available.

-- Prepaid cards: You may have the option of sending money to prepaid debit cards if they’re obtained through a bank.
+- Prepaid cards: You may be able to send money to prepaid debit cards if they’re obtained through a bank.
 Most anonymous and prepaid cards bought at stores, however, do not allow this.

 Remitly makes international money transfers faster, easier, more transparent, and more affordable.
-Our reliable and easy-to-use mobile app is trusted by over 5 million people around the world for sending money online to a recipient’s bank account.
-Using Remitly for money transfers is usually more cost-effective than using a bank.
+Over 5 million people around the world trust our reliable and easy-to-use mobile app for sending money online to a recipient’s bank account.